 Tarkett's Supervisory Board met on May 20, 2021, and unanimously approved a reasoned opinion on the Offer, declaring it to be in the interests of the Company, its shareholders, and its employees.
+This opinion was rendered on the basis of the recommendations of the ad measured at fair value: derivatives, investments held for trading, available-for-sale financial assets, pension plan assets and other assets when required.
+The carrying amount of assets and liabilities subject to fair value hedging has been adjusted in line with the changes in fair value attributable to the hedged risks.

-This opinion was rendered on the basis of the recommendations of the ad hoc committee composed of independent members of the Board as well as on a report by Finexsi, an independent expert retained to issue an opinion on the financial terms of the
+hoc committee composed of independent members of the Board as well as on a report by Finexsi, an independent expert retained to issue an opinion on the financial terms of the Offer.